GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 [acti3]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-sensit/acti3.png
 ![activation part 3][acti3]

-1. Follow the rest of the steps of the web wizard, to activate your device and register it in your sensit.io account.
+1. Follow the rest of the steps of the web wizard to activate your device and register it in your sensit.io account.

-### Option 2: Activating Sens'it Using the Mobile App
+### Option 2: Activate Sens'it using the mobile app

 Alternatively, you can install the Sigfox Sens'it Discovery mobile app and use it to activate your device.
-The app is available in the [Google Play store](https://play.google.com/store/apps/details?id=com.sensitio&hl=en_US) for Android and [App Store](https://play.google.com/store/apps/details?id=com.sensitio&hl=en_US) for iOS devices.
+The app is available in the [Google Play store](https://play.google.com/store/apps/details?id=com.sensitio&hl=en_US) for Android and [App Store](https://play.google.com/store/apps/details?id=com.sensitio&hl=en_US) for iOS.

 To activate the Sens'it device using the mobile app, execute the following steps:

-1. Install and open the Sens'it Discovery app on your Android or iOS device.
+1. Install and open the Sens'it Discovery mobile app.
-1. Click 'Add a Sens'it'.
+1. Click **Add a Sens'it**.

 **Figure 6.** Adding a Sens'it with the mobile app